zombifier/Pathoschild.StardewMods/ContentPatcher/docs/README.md

 * To create content packs, see the [author guide](author-guide.md) and its [tokens subpage](author-guide/tokens.md).
 * To add custom Content Patcher tokens from a SMAPI mod, see the [extensibility API](extensibility.md).
 * To use Content Patcher conditions in your own SMAPI mod, see the [conditions API](conditions-api.md).
+* To use Content Patcher tokens in your own SMAPI mod, see the [values API](values-api.md).

 ## Configure
 Content Patcher creates a `config.json` file in its mod folder the first time you run it.
 You can